 One of the most prevalent challenges for law and accountancy firms today is to get their messages out in the marketplace.
 But since the explosion of communications channels from the traditional to online, gaining visible traction has become more difficult than ever.
-And with many search marketing organisations predicting that social sharing of content will be a much more important means to improve search engine rankings in 2013, there is a strong business case for professional service firms to assess ways in which their valuable content will be distributed.

 Larger law and accountancy firms may enjoy the support of PR, digital agencies and internal marketing teams to help them ‘be seen’, but a lot of smaller and even large regionals don’t have this type of resource to call on, yet they still need to generate visibility.
 These firms have to work with what they have.